 As a consequence, medical tourism in Turkey has been booming, especially in the last few years.
 In 2018, Turkey welcomed more than 850,000 medical tourists from 149 different countries, according to the Turkish Healthcare Travel Council.
 Additionally, Turkey’s national carrier, Turkish Airlines, provides discounted flight fares to people traveling in Turkey for medical tourism.

 What makes Turkey a great medical tourism destination?

 Based on installed capacities, Turkey is the fourth “geothermal country in the world”, falling behind only the US, the Philippines, and Indonesia.
 In case you didn’t know, geothermal hot water is widely used in medicine.
 This, combined with the highly-qualified workforce and well-equipped hospitals make Turkey one of the world’s best medical tourism destinations.

 Additionally, the number of accredited hospitals specializing in cardiology, transplantation, plastic surgery, and advanced oncotherapy has been growing exponentially over the last two decades.
-Additionally, there are a lot of new vacant cardiologist positions with more foreign doctors coming to work in Turkey.
 Furthermore, after the launch of Istanbul’s new airport, patients from over 50 countries will be able to reach Istanbul with a four-hour flight.
 Taking all this into consideration, we can safely assume that medical tourism in Turkey will only keep growing.
 Another great reason that points to that direction is…

 The cost efficiency of traveling to Turkey for medical purpose